Lambert Anthony Hoch

 Lambert Anthony Hoch (February 6, 1903 – June 27, 1990) was an American prelate of the Roman Catholic Church.
-He served as Bishop of Bismarck (1952–1956) and Bishop of Sioux Falls (1956–1978).
+He served as bishop of Bismarck in North Dakota (1952–1956) and bishop of Sioux Falls in South Dakota (1956–1978).

 Biography

 Early life

 Lambert Hoch was born on February 6, 1903, in Elkton, South Dakota, to George and Philomena (née Kniest) Hoch, the youngest of their nine children.
-After graduating from Elkton High School, he entered Creighton University at Omaha, Nebraska in 1920.
+After graduating from Elkton High School, he entered Creighton University in Omaha, Nebraska in 1920.
 He earned a Bachelor of Arts degree from Creighton in 1924, and then studied theology at St. Paul Seminary in St. Paul, Minnesota.

 Priesthood

-Hoch was ordained to the priesthood for the Diocese of Sioux Falls by Bishop Bernard Mahoney on May 30, 1928.
+Hoch was ordained to the priesthood for the Diocese of Sioux Falls by Bishop Bernard Mahoney on May 30, 1928 in Sioux Falls, South Dakota.

-Hoch then served as a professor of philosophy at Columbus College until 1929, when he became a curate at Immaculate Conception Parish in Watertown.
-In 1933 he was named chancellor of the diocese.
-In addition to his duties as chancellor, he served as chaplain of McKennan Hospital for eleven years.
-He was raised to the rank of domestic prelate in 1943.
+After his ordination, the diocese assigned Hoch as a professor of philosophy at Columbus College in Sioux Falls.
+In 1929, he was sent to serve as curate at Immaculate Conception Parish in Watertown, South Dakota.
+In 1933, Hoch was named chancellor of the diocese.
+In addition to his duties as chancellor, he served as chaplain of McKennan Hospital in Sioux Falls for 11 years.
+The Vatican elevated Hoch to the rank of domestic prelate in 1943.

 Bishop of Bismarck

-On January 23, 1952, Hoch was appointed the third Bishop of Bismarck, North Dakota, by Pope Pius XII.
-He received his episcopal consecration on the following March 25 from Archbishop Amleto Cicognani, with Bishops William O. Brady and Francis Schenk serving as co-consecrators.
+On January 23, 1952, Hoch was appointed the third bishop of Bismarck by Pope Pius XII.
+He received his episcopal consecration at the Cathedral of Saint Joseph in Sioux Falls on March 25, 1952, from Archbishop Amleto Cicognani, with Bishops William O. Brady and Francis Schenk serving as co-consecrators.
 He was the first native South Dakotan to become a Catholic bishop.

-Hoch was installed by Archbishop John Murray at the Cathedral of the Holy Spirit on April 2, 1952.
-During his four-year-long tenure, Hoch worked to promote vocations to the priesthood and religious life; between 1952 and 1960, 29 priests were ordained for the diocese and13 for Assumption Abbey in Richardton, North Dakota.
+Hoch was installed by Archbishop John Murray at the Cathedral of the Holy Spirit in Bismarck on April 2, 1952.
+During his four-year-long tenure, Hoch worked to promote vocations to the priesthood and religious life; between 1952 and 1960, 29 priests were ordained for the diocese and 13 for Assumption Abbey in Richardton, North Dakota.

 Bishop of Sioux Falls

-Hoch was named the fifth Bishop of Sioux Falls on November 27, 1956, by Pius XII.
+Hoch was named the fifth bishop of Sioux Falls on November 27, 1956, by Pius XII.
 He was installed on December 5, 1956.
-He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965, and dedicated much of his administration to implementing the Council's reforms.
+He attended all four sessions of the Second Vatican Council in Rome between 1962 and 1965, and dedicated much of his administration to implementing the council's reforms.
 Hoch fostered ecumenical relations with other faiths and helped establish the South Dakota Association of Christian Churches.
 In 1963, he baptized and confirmed the Fischer quintuplets, who were the first known surviving set of American quintuplets.